Headache & Pain

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Hypertensive encephalopathy is a syndrome in which altered mental status, headache, vision changes, and/or seizures accompany elevated blood pressure.
+Hypertensive encephalopathy is a syndrome in which altered mental status, headache, vision changes, or seizures accompany elevated blood pressure.
 Failure of cerebral autoregulation from a sudden elevation of blood pressure results in endothelial injury and vasogenic edema.
 Radiographically, hypertensive encephalopathy most commonly presents with evidence of posterior-predominant T2-hyperintense lesions without pathologic contrast enhancement.
-Thus, hypertensive encephalopathy shares many clinical and radiographic features with posterior reversible leukoencephalopathy syndrome (PRES).
+Thus, hypertensive encephalopathy shares many clinical and radiographic features with posterior reversible encephalopathy syndrome (PRES).
 Although classically these changes are noted in the parietal and occipital lobes, edematous changes can also be found in the deep gray matter, brainstem, or cerebellum or even anteriorly.
 Clinical symptoms and radiographic findings are most often reversible with prompt blood pressure management.
-In the case of posterior reversible leukoencephalopathy that is triggered by an offending medication, it is critical to identify and withdraw that agent as well.

 • Hypertensive encephalopathy results from endothelial dysfunction triggered by a sudden and sustained rise in blood pressure; the degree of elevation may be moderate, especially in patients without a prior history of hypertension.